WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 - An Abstract outlining DX FT8 Conception and Design path as a PDF file added.

+- ACKNOWLEDGEMENT: We would like to thank Paul Winwood, G8KIG, for his contributions to refine and refactor DX FT8 Firmware as well as

+  adding new features and cleaning the code.
+Paul's contributions are reflected in DXFT8 V1.9 firmware.

 -----------------------------------------------------------------------------------------------------------------------------------

 DX FT8 TRANSCEIVER PROJECT is a collaboration between Charles(Charley)Hill, W5BAA and Barbaros(Barb)Asuroglu, WB2CBA.